Blaisorblade/dot-iris/correspondence.md

 To confirm that we have proved type soundness for gDOT, and that our examples are well-typed and/or type-safe, it is sufficient to check our type soundness theorem, and the definition of the language with its operational semantics and type system.
-In more details:
+In more detail:

 Sec.
 2:
 - syntax, substitution and operational semantics for unstamped and stamped